Chunyu-Lin-bjtu/autoware-wiki/Home.md

 ### What car is available with Autoware?

 Autoware requires a car to have an interface exposed to receive a twist of velocity and angle produced by the Autoware's _Control_ module.
 Such a car often provides a by-wire controller or a mechanical controller to actuate the steering and throttle.

+### Can I contribute to the Autoware project?

+Yes, of course.
+Please consider joining [The Autoware Foundation](https://www.autoware.org).